Sequential Design for the Efficient Estimation of Offshore Structure Failure Probability: Synthetic simulation study

 \subsection{Synthetic scenario design}

-We now compare the methods introduced in Section~\ref{section:methodology} under a synthetic test scenario, designed to be simple enough to yield a valuable comparison, whilst being sufficiently complex to be representative of a real-world structure.
+We now compare the methods introduced in Section~\ref{section:methodology} under a synthetic test scenario, designed to be simple enough to yield a valuable comparison, {whilst being sufficiently methodologically challenging, and representative of a real-world structure}.
 We construct a synthetic response with an artificially bimodal CDE, intended to represent the extreme case of non-convex failure regions discussed in Section~\ref{section:introduction}.
 We follow the approaches of the likes of \cite{gramstad2020sequential} and \cite{castellon2023full}, who model structural responses (approximately) described by some parametric distribution function.
 The structural response $R$ given long term environment $\longX$ is modelled as a Weibull random variable, with distribution function

 for fixed shape parameter $k = 2$ and scale parameter $\eta: \longE \mapsto \RR$ dependent on the long term environment.
 Adoption of this conditional Weibull form allows straightforward sampling from $R|\{\longX=\longx\}$, as well as exact evaluation of the conditional failure probability $\Prbb{R>r_\text{Cr} |\{\longX=\longx\}}$ .
 The environment $\longX$ is assumed bivariate $\longX = (X_1, X_2)$, with density function $f_\longX(\longx) = f_{(X_1, X_2)}(x_1, x_2) = f_{X_2|X_1}(x_2|x_1) f_{X_1}(x_1)$, where